jlopezcrd/openvpn-terraform-demo/README.md

 I understand that using `aws key and aws secret key` with *admin permissions* is causing a security risk, but, REMEMBER... this is a demo!!

-> If you're going to use in business production mode, you should use a `session crentials` or `sso login`
+> If you're going to use in business production mode, you should use a `session crentials` or `aws organizations` or `sso login`

 ## How to launch my OpenVPN server using this repository